- International and comparative mass communication, media, and journalism

-Multilingual, Gross has worked and traveled extensively in Western and East/Central Europe, in some former Soviet Republics (Belarus, Moldova, Tajikistan), Taiwan, India, China and Cuba.
-Since 1985, he has directed journalism workshops and lectured at the University of Dortmund, Germany; Oxford University, England; Vytautas Magnus University, Lithuania; the universities of Madrid, Bilbao, Santiago de Compostela, Murcia and Barcelona, Spain; University of Tirana, Albania; the Jagiellonian University, Krakow, Poland; the University of Bucharest, University of Timisoara, Babes-Bolyai University, Cluj-Napoca, and the Black Sea University, Romania; The Association of Georgian Journalists, Tiblisi, Georgia; the Central European University, Budapest, Hungary; International Summer School for Democracy, Petrovac, Montenegro, FR Yugoslavia; The University of Salzburg, Austria; Shanghai University, China).
+Multilingual, Gross worked and traveled extensively in Western and East/Central and Southeast Europe, in former Soviet Republics (Belarus, Moldova, Tajikistan), Taiwan, India, China and Cuba.
+Since 1985, he directed journalism workshops and lectured at the University of Dortmund, Germany; Oxford University, England; Vytautas Magnus University, Lithuania; the universities of Madrid, Bilbao, Santiago de Compostela, Murcia and Barcelona, Spain; University of Tirana, Albania; the Jagiellonian University, Krakow, Poland; the University of Bucharest, University of Timisoara West, Babes-Bolyai University, Cluj-Napoca, and the Black Sea University, Romania; The Association of Georgian Journalists, Tiblisi, Georgia; the Central European University, Budapest, Hungary; International Summer School for Democracy, Petrovac, Montenegro, FR Yugoslavia; The University of Salzburg, Austria; Shanghai University, China.

-In 2001, Dr. Gross was placed on the Fulbright Senior Specialist Roster.
-He has received 46 other fellowships, research, lecture and training awards and grants from, among other institutions, Harvard University's Joan Shorenstein Center on the Press, Politics and Public Policy, J. F. Kennedy School of Government; the National Academy of Sciences; the International Research and Exchanges Board; the Pacific Cultural Foundation; the International Media Fund; the Soros Foundation; the German Marshall Fund of the United States; the Freedom Forum; and the National Science Foundation.
+Dr. Gross received 49 fellowships, research, lecture and training awards and grants from, among other institutions, Harvard University's Joan Shorenstein Center on the Press, Politics and Public Policy, J. F. Kennedy School of Government; the National Academy of Sciences; the International Research and Exchanges Board; the Pacific Cultural Foundation; the International Media Fund; the Soros Foundation; the German Marshall Fund of the United States; the Freedom Forum; Fulbright; and the National Science Foundation.
 In 1996, he was a research fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C.

-Dr. Gross has published dozens of articles in American and European academic and professional journals, as well as 24 book/monograph chapters.
-Scores of his newspaper articles have been published in Europe and in the U.S. He serves/ed on the editorial boards of the AEJMC International Communication Bulletin (USA), Central European Journal of Communication (Poland), Journal of Global Mass Communication (USA), Journalism Studies (England), Journalism & Communication (Romania), Dilema, a national, intellectual weekly (Romania), Journal of Romanian Press History (Romania), Media Transformations (Lithuania), Revue des Sciences Politiques (Romania), Philobiblo (Romania), and Mediakutato, the Hungarian Media Studies Journal.
+He serves/ed on the editorial boards of 15 journals, including the AEJMC International Communication Bulletin (USA), Central European Journal of Communication (Poland), Journal of Global Mass Communication (USA), Journalism Studies (England), Journalism & Communication (Romania), Dilema, a national, intellectual weekly (Romania), Journal of Romanian Press History (Romania), Media Transformations (Lithuania), Revue des Sciences Politiques (Romania), Philobiblo (Romania), Communication and Society (Spain), and Mediakutato, the Hungarian Media Studies Journal.

-Gross is a member of the Association for Education in Journalism and Mass Communication and served as Chair of Teaching Standards, Chair of the Markham International Student Paper Competition and Chair of Professional Freedom and Responsibility for the association's International Communication Division.
-He is/was a member of the European Communication Research and Education Association and the European Network for Trans-Integration Research, the South East European Studies Association, the Society for Romanian Studies, the Association for the Advancement of Slavic Studies, COST A30, a research group sponsored by the European Union, and the International Communication Association.
+He is a member of the Association for Education in Journalism and Mass Communication and served as Chair of Teaching Standards, Chair of the Markham International Student Paper Competition and Chair of Professional Freedom and Responsibility for the association's International Communication Division.
+He is/was a member of the European Communication Research and Education Association, the European Network for Trans-Integration Research, the South East European Studies Association, the Society for Romanian Studies, the Association for Slavic, East European and Eurasian Studies, COST A30, a research group sponsored by the European Union, and the International Communication Association.
 He was on the Board of Directors of the American-Romanian Academy of Arts and Sciences and served as its Vice President, 1997-2001.
-He is also a member of the Society of Professional Journalists (Tennessee Chapter) and serves as the Scientific Advisor (media/communication issues) to the International Center for Protest Research, Martin Luther University, Halle, Germany.
-He is a member of the Scientific Advisory Board for the "Press Freedom and Media Systems in Europe," a project sponsored by the European Union and headquartered at the University of Salzburg, Austria.

 University of Iowa (Ph.D.
 1984, M.A.
 1977)